parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/dealing-with-stress-and-challenges.md

 - You may find it useful to count steadily as you breathe; “one, two, three, four, five” as you breathe in and “one, two, three, four, five” as you breathe out.
 Try to work out what feels comfortable for you.
 - Repeat for 3–5 minutes

----

 ### Complementary therapies
 Complementary therapies (e.g., reflexology, aromatherapy or massage) are used alongside other treatments.
 Some people with Parkinson’s report positive experiences of complementary therapies such as finding them relaxing, improved sleep, and reduced anxiety.

 Some complementary therapies are eaten or applied to the skin.
 Some of these can interact with other medications you might take.
 Check with your GP, specialist, or Parkinson's nurse before you use these.

-See our *Complementary Therapy* page for more information.
+See our <a href="/learn/treatment-and-therapies/complementary-therapies" class="internal-link">_Complementary Therapies_</a> page for more information.

----
 ### Problem-Solving Therapy
 Problem-solving therapy (PST) aims to help you cope better with stressful life events (e.g. financial problems, managing with a long-term condition).
 It does this by teaching you problem-solving skills you can use to help you find solutions to issues.